Emily Eden and the openings of books – we muddle our way through episode 48!

 George Bernard Shaw The Gingerbread Woman by Jennifer Johnston My Name Is Lucy Barton by Elizabeth Strout Anything Is Possible by Elizabeth Strout

 Anne Tyler Crow Lake by Mary Lawson (who is Canadian!)
-Oliver Kitteridge by Elizabeth Strout A Compass Error by Sybille Bedford A Favourite of the Gods by Sybille Bedford Pleasures and Landscapes by Sybille Bedford
+Olive Kitteridge by Elizabeth Strout A Compass Error by Sybille Bedford A Favourite of the Gods by Sybille Bedford Pleasures and Landscapes by Sybille Bedford

 A heated conversation about literary prizes AND Vita Sackville-West.
 Roll up, roll up for episode 45!